Phase d’Ordres & d’Initiative

 When a unit is given an order, it moves to a new position.
 Usually this enables the unit to move 20cm if it is infantry or 30cm if cavalry, but some troops move at different speeds as we shall see later.

 Once a unit has moved, the character can give it a further order to move again or he can attempt to give an order to a different unit.
 However, he is not permitted to go back to a previously moved unit once he has moved another unit.
 Nor is a different character permitted to give a unit an order if that unit has already been given an order that turn, even if the order was failed.
 This is an important rule so it is worth remembering right from the start.
 If you want to move a unit several times, the character must finish ordering it to move completely before he can try to issue an order to a different unit.
 Note that a unit can be given up to a maximum of three orders in succession.
-A unit failing to receive a further order cannot move at all.
+A unit failing to receive a further order cannot move any further in this phase.

 The player continues issuing orders and moving his units until he no longer wishes to move or until he can issue no more orders.
 It is possible to fail to issue any orders at all during a Command phase, although this happens rarely.
 More commonly, a player might manage to move only one or two units before a dice roll ends movement.
 This represents the confusion of battle, the indecisiveness of unit leaders, occasional stupidity and all those other annoying things that bedevil the process of waging war.